xuedong/xuedong.github.io/misc.md

 <h3>MOOC</h3>

 I describe myself as a life learner, so I am keen on taking online courses on MOOC websites such as <a href="https://www.coursera.org">Coursera</a>, <a href="https://www.edx.org">edX</a> and <a href="https://www.udacity.com">Udacity</a>.
-Below is an incomplete list of courses that I have followed and obtained a (verified) certificate.
+Below is an incomplete list of courses that I have followed and obtained a (verified) certificate concurrently with my academic curriculum.

 <blockquote>
 <ul>